Surfing in Costa Rica

 Can I surf both coasts in one trip?

 Yes, and it makes for an excellent 2–3 week itinerary.
 The logistics need to work around seasons and travel time between coasts.
-I plan this combination regularly for European travelers.
+I plan this combination regularly for international travelers.

 Do I need a rental car for a surf trip?